telrod/issue-tracker/README.md

 }
 ```

+**Upload Path** - The directory in which uploaded attachment files will be stored on the local filesystem.
+The default directory is ```uploads``` off the root project directory.

 **Port** - The default port for running the application is 3000.

 **Logging** - The default log level is _trace_.